aplai168/mvp-pray/README.md

 - A single page application varies differently than a traditional web app.
 The server does not render any views, it only serves the index.html, static assets, and maybe act as a RESTFUL JSON API.
 Once the idnex.html is loaded, all templating and routing sis handled by front-end javaScript frameworks like Angular.

-## Gulp

-- Last sprint you learned about Grunt and how to setup and use automated tasks to speed up your workflow.
-Gulp does the same thig just in a different way.
-Gulp is based off of Node streams and has a more natural feel when using Node.
-Gulp is quickly becoming the go to when using task runners.
-The community has built amaing plugins to provide the same fuctionalty you got when using Grunt plugins.
-You only need one, Gulp or Grunt.
-They both solve the same problem, just in two different ways.

 ## What's in this repo?